 Extending the Bracelet to String the Bead or Button

-There is only one way to get it right and that is by testing it out.
+There is only one way to get it right, and that is by testing it out.
 Add a couple of beads to the end of your project to move the loop a little bit away from the end.
-This just makes it more flexible and easy to get to.
+This makes it more flexible and easy to get to.

 Test the Size of the Loop

-Without permanently stitching anything, simple pinch the loop tight and try slipping it over the bead.
-Make sure it is easy to slip over, but fits close.
+Without permanently stitching anything, pinch the loop tight and try slipping it over the bead.
+Make sure it is easy to slip over but fits close.
 Make sure there is enough of a lip for the loop to stay in place under the bead.

 Bead and Loop Bracelet Clasp

 Enjoy your new bracelet.
-If you are interested in making a bracelet like the one in the picture, follow the instructions to make a tubular herringbone stitch bracelet.
+If you are interested in making a bracelet like the one in the pictures follow the instructions to create a tubular herringbone stitch bracelet.
 This bracelet was designed to accentuate the colors of the bead in the clasp.